• This page, Performance Recognition Program (PRP), is offered by

 Equity in Government consists of: the fair, just and equitable (a) management of public agencies, (b) development and implementation of public policy; and/or, (c) delivery of and access to state services.

-The Commonwealth Equity in Governance Award is given annually to an employee or group of employees who have demonstrated commitment to and attainment of the principles of equity in one or more areas of government operations: human resources activity that promotes diversity and inclusion, procurement activity that promotes the participation of minority business enterprises and women business enterprises, policy development and/or implementation (including the development and implementation of regulations, program policies, and/or rules), and/or improving access and/or accessibility (physical or programmatic) to state programs or the delivery of state services.
+The Commonwealth Equity in Governance Award is given annually to an employee or group of employees who have demonstrated commitment to and attainment of the principles of equity in one or more areas of government operations: human resources activity that promotes diversity and inclusion, procurement activity that promotes the participation of minority and women-owned business enterprises; policy development and/or implementation (including the development and implementation of regulations, program policies, and/or rules), and/or improving access and/or accessibility (physical or programmatic) to state programs or the delivery of state services.

 Eligibility

-Any state employee who has worked in public service for 2 years as of May 1, 2023, is eligible to be nominated for the Commonwealth Equity in Governance Award.
-Supervisors, peers, professional colleagues (not including subordinates) and someone else who is familiar with the employee's accomplishments may nominate an individual or group.
+Executive Branch or Higher Education employees who have been in state service for 2 years as of January 1, 2024, are eligible to be nominated for the Commonwealth Equity in Governance Award.
+Supervisors, peers, professional colleagues (not including subordinates) and others who are familiar with the employee's accomplishments may nominate an individual or a group.

 Award Criteria

-The ideal candidate for the Commonwealth Equity in Governance Award is an employee or group of employees who has:
+The ideal candidate for the Commonwealth Equity in Governance Award is an employee or group of employees who:

-• Demonstrated commitment to the principle of equity (non-discrimination, equal opportunity, and diversity and inclusion) in the one or more areas of government operations - human resources, procurement, policy development and/or implementation, access to state programs and activities, and/or the delivery of state services,
+• Demonstrate commitment to the principle of equity (non-discrimination, equal opportunity, and diversity and inclusion) in one or more areas of government operations: human resources, procurement, policy development and/or implementation, access to state programs and activities, and/or the delivery of state services,

-• Shown leadership in promoting the principle of equity,
+• Show leadership in promoting the principle of equity,

-• Achieved significant outcomes in promoting equity in governance in agency operations.
+• Achieve significant outcomes in promoting equity in governance in agency operations.

 Selection Process

-The Commonwealth Selection Committee will review nominations.
-The Selection Committee's recommendation will be forwarded to the Governor for approval.
+An independent Commonwealth Selection Committee will review all qualified nominations that are submitted by the deadline.
+Agency and organization leadership must approve all finalist nominees.
+The Committee's recommendations will be forwarded to the Governor for approval.

 Key Actions for Commonwealth Equity in Governance Award